FedericoCarboni/scarpet-docs/_arithmetic/sqrt.md

 ---
 signatures:
   - params:
-      - name: 'n'
+      - name: "n"
 ---

 Square root (not 'a squirt') of a number.
 For other fancy roots, use `^`, math and yo noggin.
 Imagine square roots on a tree...